 The CIARD Routemap to Information Nodes and Gateways (RING) is a project implemented within the Coherence in Information for Agricultural Research for Development (CIARD) initiative and is led by the Global Forum on Agricultural Research (GFAR).

-The RING is a global directory of web-based information services and datasets for agricultural research for development (ARD).
+The RING is a global directory of datasets and data services for agricultural research for development (ARD).
 It is the principal tool created through the CIARD initiative to allow information providers to register their services and datasets in various categories and so facilitate the discovery of sources of agriculture-related information across the world.

 The RING aims to provide an infrastructure to improve the accessibility of the outputs of agricultural research and of information relevant to ARD management.

 to provide a map of accessible information sources with instructions on how they can be used effectively;

 to provide a dataset sharing platform for the agri-food sector;

 to federate metadata from existing sources whenever possible and alternatively allow for manual submission and curation;

 to provide examples of services that show good practices on implementing “interoperability”;